-One of the most difficult parts of assessing customer support is that experiences vary so much from one merchant to the next.
-With some notable exceptions, it’s fairly common to see at least one negative review focusing on customer support for every good review that praises a company’s customer support.
-So as a reviewer, I look for patterns that can clue me into what, if anything is going on.
+One of the most challenging parts of assessing customer support is that experiences vary so much from one merchant to the next.
+With some notable exceptions, it’s pretty common to see at least one negative review about a company’s customer service for every good review that praises it.
+So as a reviewer, I look for patterns that can clue me into what, if anything, is going on.
 But it’s also important to look at what support channels are offered and how they serve merchants.
-Being able to talk to a real, live person in real time is such an important aspect of good service for many merchants.
+Being able to talk to a real live person in real-time is a necessary aspect of quality service for many merchants.

 Braintree Support Options

 - Knowledgebase & Documentation: In my experience, Braintree makes it much easier to find information about particular features and how to use them than Stripe does.
 The self-service knowledgebase includes extensive guides so that even merchants who aren’t technically inclined can make sense of Braintree’s features without having to wade through the documentation.
 And generally speaking, developers seem to approve of Braintree’s documentation and the available resources.
-The company seems to have made some major strides forward and is up there along with Stripe in terms of documentation quality.
+The company appears to have made some major strides forward and is not too far behind Stripe in terms of documentation quality.

 I do want to point out that Braintree does make one additional promise about its customer support: